K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 There is no need to redeploy CF-ABACUS by storing the prepared policy in DB using curl or the like.
 When registering a policy, the policy ID must be unique.

--   In case of Metering Policy
+-   In the case of Metering Policy

   		POST /v1/metering/plans/:metering_plan_id

--   In case of Rating Policy
+-   In the case of Rating Policy

   		POST /v1/rating/plans/:rating_plan_id

--   In case of Billing Policy
+-   In the case of Billing Policy

   		POST /v1/pricing/plans/:pricing_plan_id

 ## <div id='32'/>2.6  Deployment
-When an application is deployed on the PaaS-TA platform, you can connect and use the deployed application with the services provided from the PaaS-TA platform.
+When an application is deployed on the PaaS-TA platform, you can connect and use the deployed application with the services provided by the PaaS-TA platform.
 It should be executed only on the PaaS-TA platform to access the application environment variable and access the service.

 ### <div id='33'/> 2.6.1.
 PaaS-TA Platform Login

-Log in to PaaS-TA platform to perform the procedure below
+Log in to the PaaS-TA platform to perform the procedure below

   >$ cf api --skip-ssl-validation **https://api**.<***PaaS-TA Domain***> # **Set PaaS-TA Platform TARGET**